timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 ```

 ### Collections continuous aggregates
-Create another continuous aggregate called `collections_daily` that computes and stores the following information about
+Create another continuous aggregate called `collections_daily` that computes and
-all collections for each day,
+stores the following information about all collections for each day,
-inclduing `daily average price`, `median price`, `sale volume`,  `ETH volume`, `the most expensive nft`, and `the highest price`:
+including `daily average price`, `median price`, `sale volume`,  `ETH volume`,
+`the most expensive nft`, and `the highest price`:

 ```sql
 /* Collection continuous aggregates */